rowlandcoping/cheese-and-beer/README.md

 #### Main Template and Navigation

-The homepage navigation will emulate to a degree the way Amazon is arranges, with a small logo, prominent search and key navigation arranged horizontally across the top of the screen.
+The homepage navigation will emulate to a degree the way Amazon is arranged, with a small logo, prominent search and key navigation arranged horizontally across the top of the screen.
 On mobile this stacks to arrange the navigation filters below the search and account links.
 For logged in users the can access their account details at the top right of the page, as is convention.

 Although I generally try to avoid drop-down menus, I believe they will be necessary to allow users to filter without multiple clicks, but I do not wish menus to go more than 1 deep.
 Javascript will be effective on desktop, and allow users to filter all by category with one click whilst using mouseover to reveal other options.
 For mobile this will require 2 taps but I think users will be used to this.